HollandPleskac/Clonr-AI-Characters/clonr/README.md

 5. Tree index with causality (N * (1 + 2 / compression_ratio) * log_{compression_ratio}(N))
 * same as above, but double the summaries.

+## Database systems.

+Clones make use of the following database systems.

+1. Vector database.
+This is for performing similiarity search with a bi-encoder paired with a distance metric (cosine, euclidean) on a large corpus of vectors.
+In this case, our vectors are primarily text.
+Multimodal is not the goal here.
+2. Relational database.
+Typical relational stuff, useful for storing messages, wiki facts, items like documents that collect a bunch of document chunks.
+This is also storage method used for more comlicate graph data structures (trees, lists) created by our indexing.
+3. In-memory caching.
+Used for fast memory retrieval, and retrieval of dynamic memory, which has high read-write access.

+Databases are stored under `clonr.storage`.
+We provide a simple in-memory vectordb for running locally, that performs exact similarity search.
+We also provide a relational sqlite db for testing persistent storage.
+The downside is that pgvector unifies these, so the flow is not too similar to production.
+Also, sqlite is annoying about uuids.

+## Retrieval

+There are two types of similarity score
+1. bi-encoder distance computation. check the distance between query vector and all database vectors
+2. cross-encoder reranking. select the top K from (1), then re-rank similarity with a slower, but more powerful cross-encoder that takes in both arguments (so it learns a new distance metric other than e.g. cosine) like CrossEncoder(query, passage) => score.

+On top of that, we also build the GenerativeAgentsRetriever, which uses the retrieval method from their paper.
+It ranks according to the formula
+$$
+\text{score} = \alpha_recency * \text{recency} + \alpha_importance * \text{importance} + \alpha_relevance * \text{relevance}
+$$
+The default $\alpha$ values are 1.
+Recency is given by exponential decay with some factor $\gamma \in [0, 1]$ as $\gamma^t$.
+1 means no time decay, and 0 means disregard time.
+Importance is computed via an LLM at storage time, and relevance is just the similarity score above, normalized to [0, 1] (cross-encoders need to apply a sigmoid, and cosine distance is like 1 - dist.).

+The above method fails in a typical vectordb, since you can't perform a combined search, but it succeeds in pgvector!

+## Text Splitting

+we have 3 options, sentence-level, token-level, character-level.
+The last option is the fastest, the middle is slower but will give more manageable outputs for downstream tasks that require token count, like embedding and LLM calls.
+The first has the highest accuracy if done correctly, but also many pitfalls.
+Chunks are uneven length as sentence lengths are variable, and it is designed only for English, as it relies on rules to determine when to end a sentence (spacy uses a model, but is slower and not worth it, nltk is rule-based).

+The two main parameters here are `chunk_size` and `overlap_size`.
+The former is the size of chunks that will be embedded and stored in a vector database.
+The latter is a guard against a bad naive splitting, i.e., what are the odds that we chop out important context.
+As an example, imagine a query, "Who is president of the U.S." retrieves a chunk "Jonny is president of the".
+If the following chunk is "Society of Physics Students", then you got an unlucky chunk that destroyed a critical part of the sentence.
+Your overlap size should be the maximum size that you believe two pieces of relevant information can be separated by in a document.
+Other examples are coreference resolution, i.e. resolving pronouns when you don't have the previous text that told you who "he, she, they" refers to.
+Again, think how long you can go with "he, she, they" before resolving.
+In some kinds of text, the answer is the entire document, in which case you should use the more advanced indexing methods discussed above for adding a global context to retrieval.

+## Clone

+This is the main stuff.
+How do we actually build a functioning AI bot?

+### Inference
+Inference is done via LLM, which means the main object is the prompt.
+Roughly, the prompting is broken down into the following order/scheme.

+1. system_prompt (designed for this task)
+2. name
+3. short_description
+4. long_description
+5. example_dialogues
+6. agent_summary
+7. memories
+8. entity_context_summary
+9. conversation_messages

+The first 4 are static, and retrieved from the relational database.
+(5) uses a vector db retrieval for relevance from a static collection of example dialogues (maybe rethink this in the future?).
+(6) is retrieved every turn from the cache and synthesized periodically, when a certain importance criteria is met, via llm calls.
+(7) is a vector database retrieval with special retrieval function.
+(8) is retrieved from cache and also synthesized periodically like (6).
+(9) is retrieved from cache and just lists the recent messages.

+### Storage
+Some of the pieces above are dynamic and change over time.
+A critical component of our system is ensuring these update appropriately and timely. the agent and context summaries follow a 2-step process, of query the memory stream (vectordb) for relevant information, followed by an LLM call to use that as context for refining the current summaries.

+The memory stream contains the agent's interactions with the world, including messages sent and received.
+More importantly, it implements a recursive bottoms-up tree structure that makes use of _reflections_ to recursively form memories based on other memories and reflections (i.e. the recursive bit).
+Memory formation is similar to the synthesis part above, in that it triggers upon certain events.
+In this case, the event is when the importance scores of the memory stream pass a certain threshold.

+Reflections are generated in a 3-part process
+1. LLM call: what are the most important things about the last 100 messages?
+2. query the output of the above call against memory stream to obtain all relevant memories (beyond the last 100!)
+3. synthesize the result into reflections and store as memories with depth > 0. (there is another step of forming edges, but it's actually not necessary beyond being nice for later inspection of the memory tree.)

+### Planning
+lol we aren't doing planning.
+But this basically sets goals, motives, and objective for the agent to complete.
+We don't do this, since it adds many LLM calls + complexity, and does not make sense when the agent is not living in an environment with a running clock.
+If time doesn't move forward, it's hard to plan goals

+### External sources
+A crucial aspect of our pipeline is allowing users and creators to influence their clone dynamically.
+These appear in the form of "internal thoughts" which are just memories stated without the tint of observationality.
+These are statements like "I'm happy" or "I don't know what to eat for dinner".
+These integrate seamlessly with the memory stream, allowing people to hook up 3rd party sources of info, such as social media, that can pubsub update all clones with recent information.
+This part is cooooool.